johnwanng/python-challenge/README.md

 ## Introduction

-This homework contains 2 parts.
+This project contains 2 parts.
 The first part is under the PyBank folder, its aim is to use a Python script to read the budget_data.csv file (under the resource folder) and analyses the records to calculate each of the following:

 	* The total number of months included in the dataset
 	* The net total amount of "Profit/Losses" over the entire period